-XII.
+XIII.
 JUDGING STANDARDS

 Note to Fair Management: See also IV-3.
 "State Judging Standards" are to be used where applicable.

 Fairs may allow for additional grouping systems within the Market Ready or Market Acceptable for sale purposes.

-MARKET HOG SCORECARD

-Market Acceptable: U.S. No. 1 and No. 2 hogs of average or greater conformation that are acceptable in leanness, muscularity and production traits.

-Not Market Acceptable: Any hog of below average conformation including U.S. number 3, U.S. number

-4 and utility grade hogs.

-MARKET LAMB SCORECARD

-Market Ready: USDA Prime or Choice quality with 12th rib back fat range .16-.35, average or greater conformation and cutability.
+MARKET HOG SCORECARD GRADE Market Acceptable: U.S. No. 1 and No. 2 hogs of average or greater conformation that are acceptable in leanness, muscularity, and production traits.
+Not Market Acceptable: Any hog of below average conformation including U.S. number 3, U.S. number 4 and utility grade hogs.
+MARKET LAMB SCORECARD GRADE Market Ready: USDA Prime or Choice quality with 12th rib back fat range .1635, average or greater conformation and cutability.
 Not Market Ready: Good or lower quality grade with 12th rib back fat range <.16 or >.35; underfinished lambs grading USDA good or lower, below-average conformation or cutability.

-MARKET BEEF SCORECARD

-Market Ready: Market steers projected to have sufficient fat deposition to meet the marbling specifications for USDA Prime, Choice, or Select+ quality grades.
+MARKET BEEF SCORECARD GRADE Market Ready: Market steers projected to have sufficient fat deposition to meet the marbling specifications for USDA Prime, Choice, or Select+ quality grades.
 Not Market Ready: Market steers lacking evidence of sufficient fat deposition to produce a desirable consumer product.
-Steers projected to grade USDA Select- or lower.

-MARKET VEAL SCORECARD

-Group 1: Animals are smooth, deep, thick and compact; and the udder or scrotum shows a marked fullness.
+Steers projected to grade USDA Select - or lower.
+MARKET VEAL SCORECARD GRADE Group 1: Animals are smooth, deep, thick, and compact; and the udder or scrotum shows a marked fullness.
 They must have youthful appearance and be in good condition.
 Group 2: Animals must possess a moderately high degree of the higher quality grade characteristics.
 They will carry less finish, show more bone, and have less uniformity.
 Group 3: Animals lack finish, are rather leggy and hippy, are rough in the shoulder, and are light in the round.

-MARKET GOAT (CHEVON) SCORECARD

-Market Ready: USDA Prime or Choice quality with 12th rib back fat range .08-12 most desirable, goats grading USDA good or lower, below average conformation or cutability.
+MARKET GOAT (CHEVON) SCORECARD GRADE Market Ready: USDA Prime or Choice quality with 12th rib back fat range .08-12 most desirable, .13-.22 back fat acceptable, average, or greater conformation and cutability.
+Not Market Ready: Good or lower quality grade with 12th rib back fat range <.08 or >.22; underfinished goats grading USDA good or lower, below average conformation or cutability.